Inference for Median and a Generalization of HulC: Generalized HulC

 \subsection{Simulations}

-To understand the validity and power of the confidence intervals generated by G-HulC we consider the following numerical example of quantile regression.
-Suppose $(X_i,Y_i) \in \mathbb{R}^2$, $1 \leq i \leq n$ are independent and identically distributed random vectors.
-We define the estimator $\widehat \theta_n$ as follows,
+To understand the validity and power of the confidence intervals generated by GHulC we consider the following numerical example of multivariate quantile regression.
+Suppose $(X_i,Y_i) \in \mathbb{R}^4 \times \mathbb R$, $1 \leq i \leq n$ are independent and identically distributed random vectors from the linear model,